 - Jar of good quality Raspberry Jam (or strawberryy)

 - Preheat oven to 350°F. Grease two 8 inch cake pans and line with parchment paper.

 - In a large bowl, cream the butter and sugar together.

 - Gently fold in the dry ingredients until you form a smooth soft batter.

 - Divide the mixture between the prepared pans and smooth the top with back of spoon.

 - Bake for about 20 minutes until golden brown and the cake springs back when pressed.

 - Turn onto a cooling rack and allow to cool completely.;

-- Beat the cream and a drop of vanilla until soft peaks form.
+- In the chilled bowl, beat the cream and a drop of vanilla until soft peaks form.

 - Spread the jam over the base of both sponges.
-Over the jam on the bottom sponge, spread the cream.
+Smooth whipped cream over the jam.
 Sandwich the two cakes together.